DesignsMP/Lab_Reports/Virtual Server/Report.md

   <li> How did people come up with the idea of virtual machines?</li>
   <li> How many virual machines are commonly used in a business?</li>
   <li> What all can one do with a server?</li>
+  <li> What are all the different things you can do with remote desktop?</li>
   </ol>
   <h4>Conclusion and Reflection:</h4>